-To make topological editing easier, it's best if you enable snapping.
+Snapping makes topological editing easier.
 This will allow your mouse cursor to snap to other objects while you digitize.
 To set snapping options:

-- Navigate to the menu entry $Settings \rightarrow Snapping \ Options...$ - Set up your Snapping options dialog as shown:
+- 1. Navigate to the menu entry Project \(\mathbb{P} \) Snapping Options.... - 2.
+Set up your Snapping options dialog to activate the landuse layer with Type vertex and tolerance 12 pixels:

-- Ensure that the box in the Avoid Int. column is checked (set to true). - Click OK to save your changes and leave the dialog. - Enter edit mode with the landuse layer selected. - Check under $View \rightarrow Toolbars$ to make sure that your Advanced Digitizing toolbar is enabled. - Zoom to this area (enable layers and labels if necessary):

-• Digitize this new (fictional) area of the Bontebok National Park:
+- 3. Make sure that the box in the Avoid overlap column is checked. - 4.
+Leave the dialog. - 5.
+Select the landuse layer and enter edit mode () - 6.
+Check (under View [2] Toolbars) that the Advanced Digitizing toolbar is enabled. - 7.
+Zoom to this area (enable layers and labels if necessary): - 8.
+Digitize this new (fictional) area:

-\bullet When prompted, give it a OGC_FID of 999, but feel free to leave the other values unchanged.

-If you're careful while digitizing and allow the cursor to snap to the vertices of adjoining farms, you'll notice that there won't be any gaps between your new farm and the existing farms adjacent to it.

-• Note the undo/redo tools in the Advanced Digitizing toolbar:
+- 9. When prompted, give it an OGC_FID of 999, but feel free to leave the other values unchanged. - If you are careful while digitizing, and allow the cursor to snap to the vertices of adjoining areas, you'll notice that there won't be any gaps between your new area and the existing adjacent areas. - 10.
+Note the undo and redo tools in the Advanced Digitizing toolbar.

-Follow Along: Correct Topological Features
+5.2.2 Follow Along: Correct Topological Features

 Topology features can sometimes need to be updated.
-In our example, the landuse layer has some complex forest areas which have recently been joined to form one area:
+In our study area, an area has been turned into forest, so the landuse layer need an update.
+We will therefore expand and join some forest features in this area:

-Instead of creating new polygons to join the forest areas, we're going to use the Node Tool to edit the existing polygons and join them.
+Instead of creating new polygons to join the forest areas, we are going to use the Vertex Tool to edit and join existing polygons.

-- Enter edit mode, if it isn't active already. - Select the Node Tool. - Pick an area of forest, select a corner and move it to an adjoining corner so two forest sections meet:

-• Click and drag the nodes until they snap into place.
+- 1. Enter edit mode (if it is not active already) - 2.
+Select the Vertex Tool tool. - 3.
+Choose an area of forest, select a vertex, and move it to an adjoining vertex so that the two forest features meet: - 4.
+Click on the other vertices and snap them into place.